sphinx-contrib/multiversion/docs/configuration.rst

 Output Directory Format
 =======================

-Each version will be built into a seperate subdirectory of the Sphinx output directory.
+Each version will be built into a separate subdirectory of the Sphinx output directory.
 The ``smv_outputdir_format`` setting determines the directory structure for the subdirectories.
 It is a new-style Python formatting string with two parameters - ``ref`` and ``config``.

 Here are some examples: